libdebug/libdebug/docs/source/catch_signals.rst

 Signal Filtering
 ----------------
-Instead of setting a catcher on signals, you could want to filter which signals are not to be forwarded to the debugged process during execution.
+Instead of setting a catcher on signals, you might want to filter which signals are not to be forwarded to the debugged process during execution.

-By default, all signals not related to the libdebug's internals are forwarded.
+By default, all signals not related to libdebug internals are forwarded.
 For example, SIGSTOP is never passed to the process.

 .. code-block:: python